Blokatt/blokatt.net/README.md

-# blokatt.net
+# odditica.fyi
-This is the source code of my personal website, live at [blokatt.net](https://blokatt.net/).
+This is the source code of my personal website, live at [odditica.fyi](https://odditica.fyi/).

 The **tools** folder contains useful scripts used to convert/generate galleries, thumbnails and general video assets.